luiscartor/luiscartor.github.io.old/RMT_part3.md

 }
 ```

-Now our downloaded data is in our spatialdata folder.
-We can start reading the data, and write it again to convert it in different file types:
+Now our downloaded data is in our *spatialdata* folder.
+We can start reading the data, and write it again to convert it to different file types:

 ``` r
 bioclim1 <- raster("spatialdata/bioclim/bio1.bil")          # Reads raster